The history of toilet and how it became one of the most significant inventions of the last 1000 years

 ![]() |

-2015 to today - The Smart & Self-Cleaning Toilet Modern smart toilets analyse urine for health biomarkers, auto-flush, self-clean with UV light or electrolysed water, and connect to smartphones.
+Modern 'smart' toilets analyse urine for health biomarkers, auto-flush, self-clean with UV light or electrolysed water, and connect to smartphones.
+For example the Spanish bathroom manufacturer, Roca, launched their version of the Smart Toilet: